yamiew00/MongoGogo/GUIDE_FULL.md

    - Yes, MongoGogo utilizes MongoDB's Change Streams feature to provide real-time tracking of data changes, allowing for reactive and event-driven application development.

-8. **What kind of support is available if I encounter issues with MongoGogo?**
+8. **What should I do if I have questions or need assistance with MongoGogo?**

-   - We offer community support through our GitHub issues page and Stack Overflow.
-For enterprise support, please contact us directly through our support portal.
+   - If you have any questions or require assistance, please do not hesitate to contact us via email at [r05221017@gmail.com](mailto:r05221017@gmail.com).
+We are more than happy to provide the necessary support and guidance.